0%

 Consequences of Failing to Yield in Texas

-Choosing not to yield brings two levels of trouble.
-First, police may issue a ticket that adds points to your license and costs well over $200.
-If the mistake causes injury, fines can soar to $4,000.
-Second, and far worse, you may hurt someone and face a civil claim.
+Failing to yield can lead to both traffic penalties and legal responsibility.
+First, police may issue a citation that adds points to your license and costs well over $200.
+If the violation causes a crash, fines and insurance costs can increase significantly.

 EventLegal ResultCost Range